Nationalism and sport: Sports diplomacy

 Most sports are contested between national teams, which encourages the use of sporting events for nationalist purposes, whether intentionally or not.
 The signalling of national solidarity through sport is one of the primary forms of banal nationalism.

 Several sporting events are a matter of national pride; The Ashes is a matter of national pride between England and Australia.
 Also in cricket an India versus Pakistan match puts both countries on a virtual standstill as if it were all about national pride during those matches.

 The Olympic Games are the premier stage for nationalist competition, and its history reflects the history of political conflict since its inception at the end of the 19th century.
 The 1936 Summer Olympics held in Berlin was an illustration, maybe best acknowledged in hindsight, where an ideology was developing which used the event to strengthen its spread through propaganda.
 The boycott by the United States and politically aligned nations of the 1980 Summer Olympics and the Soviet Union and politically aligned nations of the 1984 Summer Olympics were part of the Cold War conflict.

 When apartheid was the official policy in South Africa, many sportspeople adopted the conscientious approach that they should not appear in competitive sports there.
 Some feel this was an effective contribution to the eventual demolition of the policy of apartheid, others feel that it may have prolonged and reinforced its worst effects.
-Many African nations boycotted the 1976 Summer Olympics in Montreal, as a result of then New Zealand Prime Minister Rob Muldoon allowing the All Blacks to tour South Africa.
+Many African nations boycotted the 1976 Summer Olympics in Montreal, as a result of then New Zealand Prime Minister Robert Muldoon allowing the All Blacks to tour South Africa.
 The issue would later come to a head during the 1981 Springbok Tour.

 George Orwell's essay "The Sporting Spirit" examines the effect nationalism plays on sport, where Orwell argues that various sporting events trigger violence between groups for the very reason of competition.